PubNubDevelopers/Chat-SDK-Tutorial-Kotlin/README.md

 # Kotlin Chat SDK Tutorial

 This application accompanies the Kotlin Chat SDK tutorial.
-It is **not** designed to be a standalone demo for the Kotlin Chat, it just illustrates some basic principles.
+It is **not** designed to be a standalone demo for the Kotlin Chat SDK, it just illustrates some basic principles.

 Please refer to **[https://www.pubnub.com/tutorials/chat-sdk/](https://www.pubnub.com/tutorials/chat-sdk/)** for the tutorial that accompanies this application.